Louisville shooting: What we know about the victims

 According to his LinkedIn profile, Barrick worked as the Senior Vice President of Commercial Real Estate Banking for Old National Bank.
 He had worked there since last August.

-Louisville Mayor Craig Greenberg said Governor Andy Beshear’s friend who died in the shooting was also a close friend of his identified as Tommy Elliot.
+Louisville Mayor Craig Greenberg said Gov. Andy Beshear’s friend who died in the shooting was also a close friend of his identified as Tommy Elliot.

 “One of (the victims) was Tommy Elliott, a very good friend of mine and of the governor’s,” Greenberg told reporters.